NVIDIA/nvbmc-docs/nvidia/NSM/nsmd.md

 ## Design

 ## Interaction with other services and relevant D-Bus APIs

 nsmd interacts with other services listed below, using D-Bus IPC mechanism.
 In OpenBMC framework D-Bus Interfaces sometimes are referred as Phosphor D-Bus Interfaces (or PDI for short), and hence both the terms are used interchangeably in this document.
 1. MCTP demux and control daemons
 2. Entity Manager
 3. PLDM daemon

 ## Platform Enablement

 Following sections outline steps to be followed to enable telemetry acquisition from an NSM endpoint using nsmd.
 In addition these sections can also be referred to understand various nsmd capabilities and its dependencies on other services and involved D-Bus Interfaces.

 ### Discovering NSM endpoint

-nsmd detects creation of D-Bus Interface xyz.openbmc_project.MCTP.Endpoint at object path /xyz/openbmc_project/mctp.
+nsmd detects creation of D-Bus Interface xyz.openbmc_project.
+MCTP.
+Endpoint at object path /xyz/openbmc_project/mctp.
 To identify whether an MCTP endpoint support NSM, nsmd check if 0x7E (VDM-PCI) is present in Property SupportedMessageTypes of this Interface.
 Similar exercise can also be carried out manually, to check whether an MCTP endpoint supports NSM or not.

 nsmd uses D-Bus IPC service, to publish information for each device endpoints that supports NSM.
-D-Bus Interface - herein referred as FRU PDI - xyz.openbmc_project.FruDevice will be published at object path /xyz/openbmc_project/FruDevice/{DeviceType}_{InstanceNumber} by nsmd.
+D-Bus Interface - herein referred as FRU PDI - xyz.openbmc_project.
+FruDevice will be published at object path /xyz/openbmc_project/FruDevice/{DeviceType}_{InstanceNumber} by nsmd.

 #### FRU Device PDI Properties

 #### FRU Device PDI Properties

 List of Properties of FRU Device PDI created by nsmd.
 The list is not exhaustive.

 | Property               	| Type   	| Mandatory/Optional | NSM Command used to get Value            | Use                         |